rachelAtFlatiron/EAST-SE-041023-Phase-2-React/01_components_props/01_slides.md

 ## ✅ Objectives

-- Discuss the benefits of React over Vanilla JS
 - Explain the importance of components
-- Practice writing components
+- Define a component using JSX
-- Define props and how to create them
+- Explain what props are and how to create them
 - Recognize destructured props and how to work with them
-- Recognize best practices when writing components and props
-- Render multiple components from a list
+- Observe how to render multiple components from a list

 ---